 In this final step, let's circle back and add a few finishing touches to the design.
 I'm going to go ahead and close out the Assets panel.
-I no longer I'll toggle that panel closed and I'm going to zoom in a little more tightly on the two artboards that I want to focus on.
-I also want to switch back over to Prototype mode, so I'll do that by coming to the upper left-hand side and clicking Prototype this time.
+I no longer I'll toggle that panel closed, and I'm going to zoom in a little more tightly on the two artboards that I want to focus on.
+I also want to switch back over to Prototype mode, so I'll do that by coming to the upper left-hand side and clicking on Prototype this time.

 As we focus on interactivity, I want to spend some time on the header elements at the top of these two artboards.
 Earlier on when we were looking at the Layers panel, I pointed out a group of objects that were the top navigation elements.
-They consisted of basically the arrow icon, the close icon, the words for the headline for each artboard and then a background rectangle.
+They consisted of basically the arrow icon, the close icon, the words for the headline for each artboard, and then a background rectangle.
 What I want to do now is make sure all of that header content stays at the top of the design and doesn't move when my stakeholder scrolls down on the screen.

 Let's take a look at what we've just done once again by opening up the Desktop Preview app.
-I'll go ahead and click that in the upper-right-hand corner.
+I'll go ahead and click that in the upper right-hand corner.
 Notice as I scroll down on the artboard the background content is scrolling, but the header element is remaining fixed.
 Towards the top I also applied something known as a background blur for a fill to the header content, so it's dynamically blurring whatever content is underneath it as I scroll.
-While I'm here I also want to point out that if I wanted to create a film -- let's say an .mp4 for my stakeholders to take them through the work that they're doing -- I can come here in the Desktop Preview to this button right here that's actually a record button.
+While I'm here I also want to point out that if I wanted to create a movie -- let's say an .mp4 for my stakeholders to take them through the work that they're doing -- I can come here in the Desktop Preview to this button right here that's actually a record button.

 Before I do that, if I go to the right-hand side and select "Enable Microphone" I can actually record my voice as I narrate through the prototype.
 This is a little different on Windows than it is on a Mac.
 For that I can type the Windows + the G key and use the native recorder to record my voice in the Preview window, if I wanted to.